CentroEPiaggio/softfoot-thing/README.md

 ### Prerequisites

-The above packages are tested on ROS Melodic and their external dependencies are the following:
+The above packages are tested on ROS Melodic and their main external dependencies are the following:

 * [`IMU`](https://github.com/NMMI/IMU) (branch `master`)